Ethical use of AI

 The discussion about the social consequences of artificial intelligence (AI) is often characterized by two extreme positions: An overwhelmingly negative view, that foresees the potentially complete annihilation of humanity, and an optimistic / enthusiast one that argues we are nearing our entry into a fully digital smart paradise.
 The direction our society will take is based on debate and reasoning.
 Ethical discussions are necessary in order to develop alternatives for society as a whole, which are desirable for everyone.
 The role of ethics is to guide what we “should” do based on societal consent.
 Technology allows us to shape those alternatives.

-To this day, a number of actors have already published guidelines, principles and frameworks to guide the ethical and responsible use of AI.
-To get a comprehensive overview to the current approaches, we have gathered and analyzed the ethical declarations and guidelines from a large variety of groups and actors.
+To this day, a number of actors have already published guidelines, principles, and frameworks to guide the ethical and responsible use of AI.
+To get a comprehensive overview of the current approaches, we have gathered and analyzed the ethical declarations and guidelines from a large variety of groups and actors.
 Our overview considers:

 - Non-State Actors: Future of Life Institute, FAT / ML, Ethics in Artificial Intelligence, Open AI, Partnership on AI, AI4ALL, Ethics and Governance in Artificial Intelligence, AI Ethics Lab and Stephen A. Schwarzman College of Computing

-- Other Declarations: Ethically Aligned Design, Toronto Declaration and Montreal Declaration
+- Other Declarations: Ethically Aligned Design, Toronto Declaration, and the Montreal Declaration

 The analyzed sources base their views on a set of philosophical ideas and assumptions as well as a few principals by ethics are applied to AI.
 While we will not focus on the philosophical base, the three basic approaches to apply ethics in AI are important to understand as they appear in most approaches:

-Artificial Intelligence is more than “just another” technology.
+- Ethics IN design: Artificial Intelligence is more than “just another” technology.
 We understand that and help our partners derive conclusions from it.
 We educate and train them from the technical aspects to the strategic and sociopolitical elements.
-The best and brightest always stand on the shoulder of giants – help us teach AI to some of the most influental individuals out there.
+The best and brightest always stand on the shoulder of giants – help us teach AI to some of the most influential individuals out there.

-When it comes to large scale adoption and the technological stack, AI is very much in its infancy.
-Therefore we are developing new AI prototypes and tools with our partners in a multitude of domains (from purely virtual e.g. data analysis, NLP etc. to cyber-physical e.g. drones and CV in the real world etc.).
+- Ethics BY design: When it comes to large scale adoption and the technological stack, AI is very much in its infancy.
+Therefore we are developing new AI prototypes and tools with our partners in a multitude of domains (from purely virtual e.g. data analysis, NLP, etc. to cyber-physical e.g. drones and CV in the real world, etc.).
 We base these developments on state-of-the-art technology of our partners (NVIDIA, Google, Cisco, IBM, Pure etc.) and are tackling everything in between – be a part of our engineering team.

-Artificial Intelligence is poised to change the business-model of major companies and may disrupt whole industries.
+- Ethics FOR design: Artificial Intelligence is poised to change the business model of major companies and may disrupt whole industries.
 Understanding the chances, risks and values that can be achieved by using this technology is a complex task for companies and its management.
 We know that and help them with original content to takle this challenge – be a part of our strategy team.

 It is the nature of ethics that they describe what an entity considers “correct” and “ethical” behavior.
 Therefore most approaches, be it from a state actor or from a company include three basic elements: A common, qualitative goal that shall be achieved, a specific set of activities and a set of expected or partially delivered results.
 While this structure is often the same the implementation of these three steps varies greatly.
-While some rely on small, top down defined commettes, other expect broad but slow discussion and consensus.
+While some rely on small, top-down defined committees, others expect the broad but slow discussion and consensus.
 The following graphic marks the most prominent approaches

 Sources: Strategy for Denmark’s Digital Growth